 Now you’ve figured out whether or not you need to add the handheld camera shake to your footage we will dive into the steps to achieving the handheld shake.

-- Step 6: Once you’ve done this the Warp Stabiliser changes when applied to your static clip will overwrite – allowing the shake from the original clip to sit in the new clip – you’re all done!
+- Once you’ve done this the Warp Stabiliser changes when applied to your static clip will overwrite – allowing the shake from the original clip to sit in the new clip – you’re all done!

-- 6 ways to optimise Premiere Pro’s performance
+You may also be interested in reading: 6 ways to optimise Premiere Pro’s performance

 There it is, as easy as that.
 That’s how you add handheld shake to your clips within Premiere Pro.
 It’s a great solution to spice up static stock footage to make it your own.
 If you’re looking to add a little atmosphere to a shot, this is your solution.